awennersteen/awennersteen.github.io/_pages/hire.md

 Some areas of interest and examples of jobs I'm interested in are:

+### Strategic decisions
+Need a deep-dive and recommendations in the area of advanced computing methods such as AI, Quantum, HPC?
+Having been the subject-matter expert for several leaders, ranging from seasoned multi-decade c-suites to brand new ones, I have provided such advice many times over in the past.

 ### Technical leadership assistance for start-ups
-I've gone through the motions a few times now and also experienced the pain points as you grow beyond 200 people in the company.
-Perhaps I can help you avoid some pitfalls, perform some due diligence or in general provide a second opinion on technical matters vs your in-house or outsourced development team(s).
+I've gone through the motions a few times now and also experienced the pain points as you grow from a handful to beyond 300 people in the company.
+I can help you avoid some pitfalls, perform due diligence or in general provide a second opinion on technical matters vs your in-house or outsourced development team(s).

 ###  POC buildings
 In computer vision, machine learning, quantum computing and general where "advanced" numerical or algorithmic work is involved.